Skip to main content

 “BORING!”
 Captain Clueless Coocoo suddenly shouted from the holodeck, where he’d been accidentally eavesdropping via the intercom system.
 “Can we skip to the part where we have a dance-off to save the universe?”

-Chapter 4: Intelligence Gathering Gone Backwards
+Chapter 4: Intelligence Gathering Gone Backward

 Constantine, monitoring from the bridge, nodded grimly.
 “That’s why I couldn’t detect him earlier.
 You can’t ward against something that isn’t there to begin with.”